paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 If documentation implementing the Safety Plan exists, TGA has had multiple opportunities and clear incentive to produce it.

-This audit assesses **documented evidence only**.
-Absence of documentation does not prove activities did not occur, but raises questions about:
-- Public transparency and accountability
-- Verification of safety monitoring claims
-- Alignment between promised and delivered outputs
-- Accessibility of evidence for independent review

 ## Research Context

 This audit methodology builds on systematic analysis of regulatory transparency and documentation standards.
 Related investigative reporting on TGA vaccine safety monitoring documentation gaps: